shi11/rd11/index.md

-i have a domain name, rd11, what should it do?

 Great name! **RD11** has a clean, techy vibe that could lend itself to a variety of projects.
 Here are some ideas, depending on your interests and goals: